 Recent Publications

 Fahim Faisal, Orevaoghene Ahia, Aarohi Srivastava, Kabir Ahuja, David Chiang, Yulia Tsvetkov, and Antonios Anastasopoulos.
 DIALECTBENCH: a NLP benchmark for dialects, varieties, and closely-related languages.
-2024. arXiv:2403.11009.
+In Proc.
+ACL.
+2024.
+Social Impact Award.
 PDF BibTeX

 Chihiro Taguchi, Jefferson Saransig, Dayana Velásquez, and David Chiang.
-Killkan: the automatic speech recognition dataset for Kichwa with morphosyntactic information.
+KILLKAN: the automatic speech recognition dataset for Kichwa with morphosyntactic information.
 In Proc.
-LREC-COLING.
+LREC-COLING, 9753–9763.
 2024.
-To appear.
-BibTeX
+PDF BibTeX

 Brian DuSell and David Chiang.
 Stack attention: improving the ability of transformers to model hierarchical patterns.
 In Proc.
 ICLR.
 2024.
+Spotlight paper.
 PDF BibTeX

 Stephen Bothwell, Justin DeBenedetto, Theresa Crnkovich, Hildegund Müller, and David Chiang.
 Introducing rhetorical parallelism detection: a new task with datasets, metrics, and baselines.
 In Proc.
 EMNLP, 5007–5039.
 2023. doi:10.18653/v1/2023.emnlp-main.305.
 PDF BibTeX